pshyong/Shibainu/doc/sprint 0/PB.md

     - Once signed-up, user should be redirected to the login page
     - Sign-in with the newly created username and password should be successful.

-**Search:**
+**Search for thread/post:**
-- As a user with an account, I want to be able to quickly find threads I found useful or liked so that I don’t have to waste time looking for the thread
+- As a user with an account, I want to be able to quickly find threads/posts I'm interested in quickly
 - Estimate: 5
 - Priority: Moderate
 - Criteria of Satisfaction: